 Aging and Disability Services (ADS) and agencies throughout the Aging Network are looking at new ways of doing things.
 Recently, ADS celebrated the accomplishments of seven organizations that received 2017 Human Services Department Innovation Fund awards that focused on healthy aging and at least one of the eight domains of livability that provide the framework for Age Friendly Seattle.
 The department created the fund to make small, nimble awards to community organizations that can test new ideas for service delivery that focus on results and racial equity.

-A relatively recent Aging Network innovation was creation of Community Living Connections—a coordinated countywide information and referral service for any adult who has questions about aging or disability issues, including elders, caregivers, family members, and professionals.
+A relatively recent Aging Network innovation was the creation of Community Living Connections—a coordinated countywide information and referral service for any adult who has questions about aging or disability issues, including elders, caregivers, family members, and professionals.
 Aging and Disability Services has contracted with a network of community agencies that can provide comprehensive support services, from simple questions and answers to timely access to long-term services and supports.

 Using new technology to make life easier

-In the past year, there has been an explosion (in a good way!) in development of smart home technology—for instance, voice-activated devices that can turn on your lights, turn off your coffee pot, and respond to your doorbell.
+In the past year, there has been an explosion (in a good way!) in the development of smart home technology—for instance, voice-activated devices that can turn on your lights, turn off your coffee pot, and respond to your doorbell.

 It’s common now to see wristwatches that can tell you not only the date and time, but also serve as a heart monitor, play music, receive text messages, charge retail purchases, and coach your choice of physical activity.
 Star Trek fans will recall transponders—the communication badges worn by all starship personnel.
 We’ve passed that!
 Our children or grandchildren may say “Beam me up, Scotty!” before too long.

-More than fun gadgets, new technology can support aging in place by making tasks easier, reminding you to move, monitoring important information, and even alerting you, your loved ones, and your health care provider of changes in your health.
+More than fun gadgets, new technology can support aging in place by making tasks easier, reminding you to move, monitoring important information, and even alerting you, your loved ones, and your healthcare provider of changes in your health.
 At the same time, technology companies are devising new and better ways to keep your information safe and secure.

 To learn more, visit Aging in Place Technology Watch, a well-established and respected webpage that follows industry trends, research, and market response to new technologies for older adults and others.